 To make a simple black sesame paste, mix the ground sesame seeds with equal amounts of sugar and hot water, then mix until smooth.

-In order to allow the sesame flavour to shine on its own, I try to avoid using flavoured sweeteners like honey or maple syrup (although, the consistency is good so you can use them if it's your preference).
+In order to allow the sesame flavour to shine on its own, I try to avoid using sweeteners like honey or maple syrup, however you can use them if you prefer.

 This black sesame paste is now ready to be incorporated into your homemade ice cream!

-How to Make Homemade Ice Cream (Without an Ice Cream Maker)
+How to Make Homemade Black Sesame Ice Cream (Without an Ice Cream Maker)

 Before you start, place a wide storage container in the freezer.
 I recommend metal containers since they conduct heat/cold better.